TEXT-Fitch takes rating actions on enhanced muni bonds and TOBs

-Sept.
-13 - Link to Fitch Ratings' Report: Fitch Takes Various Rating Actions
+Link to Fitch Ratings' Report: Fitch Takes Various Rating Actions on Enhanced

 Long-term ratings on enhanced municipal bonds may be higher than those of their